JetBlue to buy Spirit in $3.8 billion deal - NewsBreak

 If the transaction is completed before December 2023, the deal will be for $33.50 per share, increasing over time to up to $34.15 per share, in the event the transaction closes at the outside date in July 2024.

-If the deal doesn’t close due to antitrust reasons, JetBlue will pay Spirit a reverse break-up fee of $70 million and stockholders of Spirit a reverse break-up fee of $400 million less any amounts paid to stockholders of Spirit prior to termination.‘When a child is murdered, it’s just really hard,’ 2 in custody after burned remains of toddler found on Seminole vacant lot
+If the deal doesn’t close due to antitrust reasons, JetBlue will pay Spirit a reverse break-up fee of $70 million and stockholders of Spirit a reverse break-up fee of $400 million less any amounts paid to stockholders of Spirit prior to termination.

 JetBlue anticipates $600-700 million in annual savings once the transaction is complete.
 Annual revenue for the combined company is anticipated to be about $11.9 billion, based on 2019 revenues.